aaherrerab/aaherrerab.github.io/index.md

 # My research
 ## Working papers
 #### The Causal Effects of Height Regulations on Urban Development: Evidence from London’s Protected Vistas <span style="color:red;">[Working Paper - Coming soon!]</span>
+This paper examines the causal effects of height restrictions using London's Protected Views policy as a natural experiment.
+Unlike typical zoning laws, these restrictions are exogenously determined by historical sightlines rather than economic or political factors, overcoming boundary endogeneity concerns.
+Using a border discontinuity design, I find that height limits reduce built height at corridor boundaries, though property prices show no apparent discontinuity.
+This study advances urban regulation and zoning literature by providing causal estimates and new insights into the unintended consequences of height restrictions in high-demand cities.
+As a next step, I will develop a quantitative spatial model to assess the general equilibrium effects of these restrictions on prices and welfare.

 #### The Effects of Transport Infrastructure on Housing Supply: The Role of Land-Use Regulation.
 Co-authored with Kenzo Asahi and Hugo Silva. <a href="/assets/pdf/Asahi, Herrera, Silva (2024).pdf" class="custom-link">[Working Paper]</a>.